StarKRE22/Atomic/README.md

 #### • [Rider IDE](https://www.jetbrains.com/ru-ru/rider/)

 It is strongly recommended to use **Rider 2025** instead of **Visual Studio**, since **Visual Studio does not support the Atomic Plugin**.
-For code generation directly through **Unity**, please refer to the separate article in the [documentation](https://github.com/StarKRE22/Atomic/blob/experimental/Docs/Entities/EntityAPI/Manual.md#generating-api-via-unity-editor).
+For code generation directly through **Unity**, refer to the separate article in the [documentation](https://github.com/StarKRE22/Atomic/blob/experimental/Docs/Entities/EntityAPI/Manual.md#generating-api-via-unity-editor).